gergap/vim-cmake-build/README.md

 Build, Run, Debug integration for Vim for CMake based projects.

+You can configure the working directory and command line arguments using simple Vim variables.
+These settings will be used for all three execution modes.

+## Perl support

+As a nice bonus the execution of Perl scripts is also supported.
+When the current buffer is of filetype `perl`, then the script is executed using the Perl interpreter.
+Debugging is also supported using either [VimDebug.vim], the Vim Debugger for Perl or any external debugger like [DDD].

+Note that in this case `g:target`, `g:workdir` are ignored.
+It simply runs the current script in the current working directory. `g:args` is passed to the script, though.

 # Requirements

 Actually really required is nothing, because the functions for running a target directly